itzyaieeshu/incode-project3/README.md

-# Incode - Project3B
+# Incode - Project3C
 # Mr. coffee

 ## Installation
-This project needs to install node pakages.
+This project needs to install node pakages and postgres database.
+Install postgres database in your system before starting the project installation.
 Navigate to the project folder using cmd line, Run the below cmd.

 ***npm install***

+Once node packages were installed.
+Create database and tables using the below command

+***npm run database-migration***

+Insert sample data on the database using the below command

+***npm run database-seeding***

 The above command will install all the required packages for the project.
 Once the npm pakages were installed properly.
 Start the server by running the below cmd.